 Fix:

-• If near a window then make sure the glass isn’t cold to the touch in winter.
+- If your plant is near a window then make sure the glass isn’t cold to the touch in the winter.

 5. Over Fertilization